 - 1 cup heavy cream

-- pepper to taste
+- salt & pepper to taste

-Reduce heat and simmer uncovered 12-14 minutes or until potatoes are softened.
+- Bring to a boil.
+Reduce heat and simmer uncovered 12-14 minutes or until potatoes are soft.

-(Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.)
+Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.